SL177Y-0/DaoGovLite/blockchain/README.md

 This directory contains the smart contracts for the DAOGovLite governance platform, implementing a decentralized autonomous organization (DAO) with proposal and voting capabilities.

 ## Contracts

+Tip - To Fund Other User use node fund-user.js UserAddress

 ### DAOGovLiteWithToken.sol

 The combined governance and token contract that handles: